User-defined literals are a unique feature in all mainstream programming languages. They empower you to combine values with units.

 The magic

-- There has to be a space between the quotation marks ("") and the underscore with suffix (_b).
+• There has to be a space between the quotation marks (“”) and the underscore with the suffix (_b).

-- If the compiler doesn't find the corresponding literal operator, the compilation will fail.
+• The compilation will fail if the compiler doesn’t find the corresponding literal operator.

 User-defined literals are the killer feature in modern C++ if you want to write safety-critical software.
 Why?
-Thanks to the automatic mapping of the user-defined literal to the literal operator you can implement type-safe arithmetic.
-The compiler takes care that you don't add apples and pears.
+Thanks to automatically mapping the user-defined literal to the literal operator, you can implement type-safe arithmetic.
+The compiler takes care that you don’t add apples and pears.
 Example?

 How many meters do I drive on average per week?
 The question has occupied me for a long time.